gumaerc-testorg/4.s67-fall-2016/content/pages/readings/field-trip-readings.md

 uid: 2f8808fd-883e-d6a9-21d4-1a3576060ba5
 ---

 Below is a list of readings for the optional field trip to visit major works of land art in Utah, Arizona, New Mexico and Texas during the summer preceding the term.
-For related films, see the [Bibliography]({{< baseurl >}}/pages/bibliography).
+For related films, see the {{< resource_link 1dadf207-e220-2fe5-bd05-5c83b01c65da "Bibliography" >}}.

 \[AA\] = Schipsi, Lauren and Josef Helfenstein, eds. _Art and Activism: Projects of John and Dominique de Menil_.
 The Menil Collection, 2010.
 ISBN: 9780300123777.